How to strengthen your executive presence

 Read more from Peak Performers

-Peak Performers by Tiffany Uman The Inner Circle: November 15, 2024 November 15, 2024 Welcome to The Inner Circle email, delivered every Friday, highlighting inspiring content, member-only career wins and the latest projects I'm working on.
+Peak Performers by Tiffany Uman The Inner Circle: November 29, 2024 November 29, 2024 Welcome to The Inner Circle email, delivered every Friday, highlighting inspiring content, member-only career wins and the latest projects I'm working on.
 As always, a big thank you for all of your support.
 Have anything to add?
 Reply to this email and share your ideas.
-I love building this alongside my community 🙌 Do you ever feel like there's something holding you back from reaching the next level in your...
+I love building this alongside my community 🙌 🎉 Here's what you may have missed this week: We're giving away ONE exclusive scholarship to my...